-In the Middle Ages, the Jewish communities in Speyer, Worms and Mainz formed a center of Jewish life (collectively covered here by the acronym ShUM formed from the Hebrew first letters of the cities’ Hebrew names) and was unique for the whole of Ashkenaz – as Middle and Western Europe was known in Rabbinic literature.
+During the Middle Ages the Jewish communities in Speyer, Worms and Mainz formed a centre of Jewish life which was unique in the whole of Ashkenaz – the name by which Middle and Western Europe was known in Rabbinic literature.

 CALL FOR APPLICATIONS

 We are offering up to three project fellowships for the realization of an artistic project that addresses the history of the ShUM communities and their religious, cultural, and architectural legacy.

 A public presentation of the completed projects (exhibition, concert, reading, performance, etc.) is intended.

 Required is an artistic approach to the ShUM legacy, taking into consideration Judaism’s ideas, history, and current position.